The Executive Committee is charged to handle the affairs of the society between meetings and consists of five officers.

 Fellows Chair: Elise Amel

-Elise Amel holds a PhD in industrial-organizational psychology, is a professor of psychology at the University of St. Thomas and has directed the environmental studies program.
+Elise Amel holds a PhD in industrial-organizational psychology, is a professor of psychology at the University of St. Thomas, and has directed the environmental studies program.
 She co-created the Sustainable Communities Partnership, which links St. Thomas courses across disciplines to city-identified, high-priority sustainability projects created and leads culture change as director of the Office of Sustainability Initiatives.
-She has served as president for the Society of Environmental, Population, & Conservation Psychology, is a fellow of the American Psychological Association and has co-authored the popular textbook, "Psychology for Sustainability."
+She has served as president for the Society of Environmental, Population, and Conservation Psychology, is a fellow of the American Psychological Association, and has co-authored the popular textbook, "Psychology for Sustainability."

 Membership Chair: Amanda Carrico